nestor-rdgz/NoteToDoc/README.md

 2. After that, to properly run the script, export you bibliography elements from Zotero to a .CSV file and name it: `exported.csv`

-3. Finally, just place the `notetodoc.py` script in the same folder as you CSV file, and open execute it using the command line:
+3. Finally, just place the `notetodoc.py` script in the same folder as you CSV file, and execute it using the command line:

     `python notetodoc.py`